pemistahl/lingua-rs/README.md

 assert_eq!(detected_language, Some(English));
 ```

+All instances of `LanguageDetector` within a single application share the same language models
+and have synchronized access to them.
+So you can safely have multiple instances without worrying
+about consuming too much memory.

 ### 9.2 Minimum relative distance

 By default, *Lingua* returns the most likely language for a given input text.
 However, there are